Andydiii/Wordle-Game-in-C/README.md

 # Wordle-Game-in-C
 In this program, we can play the game Wordle.
-See The New York Times website website to play the game (you can press on the “?” icon in the top left corner for a demonstration of game rules).
+See The New York Times website website (https://www.nytimes.com/games/wordle/index.html) to play the game (you can press on the “?” icon in the top left corner for a demonstration of game rules).
 Note that the official Wordle game supports a Hard Mode which requires that "any revealed hints must be used in subsequent guesses" and an Easy Mode that only requires that every guess is a valid five-letter English word.
-You are given an interface file to the module that cover the game's logic, which you need to implement; see the documentation in wordle.h for a description of each function.

-You are also provided with two Wordle clients: one that allows you to play the game interactively in the console (interactive.c), and another that can be used to write and run tests non-interactively (iotest-wordle.c).
-Please refer to the provided simple test and to the implementation of the client to understand the format of the testing framework.
+it is provided with a Wordle client: one that allows you to play the game interactively in the console (interactive.c)

+Instructions:
+- first you need run the code, then enter 5 as valid number of letters.
-The interactive client supports three modes of playing: hard (as described above), normal (ensuring each guess is a valid word), and easy (allowing you to enter any sequence of characters for a guess).
-The functions you will implement support the game's logic on words of any length.
-Our interactive client uses a list of valid five-letter English words (see wordlist.h) so it only supports the game on five-letter words.
-Once you implement wordle.c, you will be able to play your very own Wordle!
+- secondly, you choose the difficulties(easy, normal, and hard) The interactive client supports three modes of playing: hard (as described above), normal (ensuring each guess is a valid word), and easy (allowing you to enter any sequence of characters for a guess).

+- Then you can start guessing!
+For example: if you type "world", and it shows like "..or.", then the "." means this letter is not in the right word.
+- the output of capital letters means the letter is in the right place of the answer word.
+- the output of lower case letter then means the letter is in the word, but not correct place.
+- For your convience, it will also show an alphabet to let you know whats the rest possible letters you can guess, so the "." in that alphabet means the letter is not in that correct word, so dont choose that letter again!!

 Have fun!